nickswalker/neueresume/README.md

 ###Without Composer

 Go to the releases tab above and download the archive of the latest release.
-Dowloading the source straight from GitHub *will not work*.
-Unzip any it into your desired install location on a server running PHP 5.3 or above enabled server and you'll be up and running.
+Dowloading the source straight from GitHub *will not work* beacause it won't include a vendor directory and the composer autoload files.
+Unzip it into your desired install location on a server running PHP 5.3 or above enabled server and you'll be up and running.

 Usage
 ------